LedMarketing/OpenManus/README.md

 We provide two installation methods.
 Method 2 (using uv) is recommended for faster installation and better dependency management.

+> **⚠️ Troubleshooting**: If you encounter `ModuleNotFoundError: No module named '_socket'`, this indicates a corrupted Python installation.
+Follow the reinstallation steps below for your chosen method.

 ### Method 1: Using conda

 1. Create a new conda environment: